 The German watchmaker Hanhart has recently released a bunch of new chronograph timepieces that belong to their Pioneer family.
-While the two mainstream models look more or less like your usual vintage chrono, the Hanhart Pioneer TachyTele Chronograph Automatic wrist watch easily draws attention to itself.
+While the previous pair of models are more conformist in their appearance and look more or less like your usual vintage-style chronograph, the Hanhart Pioneer TachyTele Chronograph Automatic easily draws attention to itself with its more unusual exterior.

 While the Pioneer Mk I and Mk II chronographs look very, err, very normal (I could easily have mistaken them with the well-known Hamilton Conservation Auto Chronograph if not for a different color scheme and smaller case size,) the Pioneer TachyTele sports a less usual dial layout.